 The Lab is supported by a team of undergraduate and graduate students and recent alumni - meet our Summer 2019 team!

-If you are a UNT student interested in working with and learning about young people, the YML is currently accepting applications for Fall 2019 and Spring 2020 Research and Production Fellows.
-Contact Professor Carter and Dr. Vickery for more information.
+If you are a UNT student interested in working with and learning about young people, the YML is currently accepting applications for Spring or Summer 2022 Research and Production Fellows.
+Contact Dr. Vickery for more information.

 PARTNERSHIPS & PROJECTS